Driven Soil Nail Wall Project Description

-Subsurface Construction installed the first driven soil nail wall is allowed in Fairfax County, VA.
+Subsurface Construction completed the first driven soil nail wall project is allowed in Fairfax County, VA.
 L.F.
 Jennings (G.C.) selected Subsurface Construction to design and install the ground shoring system for the Freddie Mac Expansion project in McLean, VA.
 Fairfax County has a shoring geotechnical review board with strict guidelines for allowable soil properties used in shoring design.
 We were informed by the project geotechnical engineer that the review board never allows soil properties other than those stipulated by the board.

 T.J.
 Ju, P.E., Chief Design Engineer at Subsurface, made a compelling argument by presenting verifiable historical data and research results to the review board and convinced them to allow alternative soil properties that more closely matched the existing subgrade conditions found on site.